ab-melgar/ab-melgar/README.md

 Systems Engineering student focused on software development, databases, web technologies, mobile applications and automation.

-Currently studying at **Galileo University** and building projects with technologies such as **C#, Java, Kotlin, SQL, Angular, Tailwind CSS and Power Platform**.
+Currently studying at **Galileo University** and building projects with technologies such as **Java, Kotlin, SQL, Angular, Tailwind CSS and Power Platform**.

 ## About Me